 In June 2014, the European Commission launched the EU Platform on Coexistence between People and Large Carnivores to address the social and economic challenges associated with the re-population of these species.
 Platform participants and the European Commission agreed to promote initiatives to reduce conflict, share knowledge and experience, and encourage collaboration.
 One year later, the platform’s Secretariat was established, headed by adelphi and Callisto.
 The tasks of the Secretariat include the collection of case studies that facilitate the coexistence of humans and large carnivores; networking with regional and local platforms; the exploration of public support measures; and the investigation of fear and risk perception related to large carnivores.

-Topics for the sixth year of the project include continuing to strengthen the links to regional and local platforms for large carnivores, in particular those funded by a European pilot project in which adelphi is also involved.
-In addition, adelphi provides support for platform members in communication activities, the organization of annual meetings and regional workshops, as well as the management of the platform website.
+Topics for the sixth year of the project included continuing to strengthen the links to regional and local platforms for large carnivores, in particular those funded by a European pilot project in which adelphi is also involved.
+In addition, adelphi provided support for platform members in communication activities, the organization of annual meetings and regional workshops, as well as the management of the platform website.